 Before that, it’s best to use a freelance consultant or to focus efforts on other marketing programs like the ones provided by the Boston SEO company.
 Many freelancers are highly experienced, well-connected and very capable of sharpening the messaging.
 They can help gain initial media traction, often on a project basis.

 Internally, the company must be able to resource the program – that means budget, but also time.
 To help make an assessment, think about operational management of the campaign (who is managing the firm), availability of subject matter experts/spokespeople, and the flow of announcements the company is likely to make.
-Before that point, the priority should be in building out the proposition and winning early customers.
+Before that point, the priority should be in building out the proposition and winning early customers. if your an attorney in need of local SEO for lawyers click here.

 There are times when PR should be the lead awareness-building activity, taking most of the budget and warranting early engagement of a firm.
 Often though, several marketing programs should be running in an integrated way, which again requires a certain maturity.